OrcaStructure/aden/adenhome/NOTES.md

 - Mode names + colors?
 - How to select time ranges (drag to create, click to edit)?
 - Timeline scale (minute height / density)?

+## Recent Fixes
+- Day plan blocks now expand text as a visual overlay so selecting a short event/task no longer blocks clicks on blocks below; move arrows stay visible in the selected block header.